 Tongue thrusting is the habit of pushing your tongue forward between the upper and lower teeth when you swallow.
 The proper positioning for the tongue is for the tip to push against the gum above the back of your upper front teeth.
 Tongue thrust is also called “reverse swallow” or “immature swallow” and is one of the common Orofacial Myofunctional Disorder (OMD).

 Common signs and symptoms of tongue thrust include:

-- The tip of the child’s tongue sticks out between the teeth, whether the child is resting, swallowing, or speaking
+- The tongue is visible between the teeth or tongue protrusion.
+The tip of the tongue sticks out between the teeth, whether the child is resting, swallowing, or speaking.

 - Mouth breathing

 - Inability to close the lips completely

 - Speech impediment